research-to-startup/research-to-startup.github.io/docs/project.md

 - The list of questions you plan to ask.

 This will require you to come up with hypotheses of who your customer might be, what some of their pain points are, what features they will want.

-#### Milestone 2) <span style="text-decoration: line-through">Feb 10</span> Feb 14: Submit your customer interview plan
+#### Milestone 2) Feb 14: Submit your customer interview plan

-* Note that the deadline for Milestone 2 has been shifted later from Feb 10 to Feb 14, 2022.
 * Make your Milestone 2 submission via Gradescope (don't forget to follow the [submission instructions](#submission-instructions) and add all group members to this submission as well!)

 ### Conduct interviews